jdorfman/Bootlacer/README.md

 The folder will be created and you will have a Bootstrap setup.
 You then can generate a bare bones page and add other CDN hosted libraries to your project.

+# The only file you need for a Linux machine with BASH is the bootlacer.sh file

-# I am lazy and got sick of doing this.
+I am lazy and got sick of doing this.
 Maybe other people will use this too.

 I dont care what you do with this script.
 Just don't try to sell it (not sure who buys my awful code) and don't claim it as your own please.